 Been thinking about the past, comparing yesterday’s implements with the technology of today.

-Rotary dial telephones, coin-operated phones, push button phones, the awesome cell phone, now even talk on phone via dashboard of car!
+Rotary dial telephones, coin-operated phones, push button phones, portable bag phones, the awesome cell phone, now even talk on phone via dashboard of car!

 Hand operated wringer washing machines, electric wringers, automatic top loaders, front loaders, even hand washed all my clothes daily on washboards in the Army.